Rishabh-1029/EasyLearn/README.md

 # EasyLearn

-Working on an **LLM-based chatbot** designed to help learners understand topics at different levels of depth.
+## **EasyLearn** is an **LLM-based chatbot** designed to help learners understand topics at different depths of understanding through structured and adaptive explanations.

----

 ## Project Idea